2 Rules for Better Content Creation

 Focus instead on the benefits and respond to the pain points related.

 Content marketers are continually striving for the attention and recognition of their consumers.
 To be heard, you need to be authentic and straightforward and tell a story that appeals to your audience.
-Aim to generate content that resonates with your prospects.
+Aim for the content creation that resonates with your prospects.
 Make it full of empathy, and solution-oriented.

 Your ultimate goal as a content creator should be to make human connections and stay true to your brand’s values, for that is how you’ll be differentiated from your competitors.